arenberg319/dotfiles/README.md

 ## Setup
 * clone to `~/.dotfiles`
-* Run `git submodule update --init --recursive` to close all submodules and nested submodules
+* Run `git submodule update --init --recursive` to clone all submodules and nested submodules
   * This most likely will have errors on specific repositories.
 In that case, they need to be pulled manually.